From 11am to 3pm

 Its always helpful to have a solicitor, accountant, press office, policy adviser etc… for help and advice.

 You may be able to print colour posters at your workplace or access charitable trust funds, ask for sponsorship of an event or offer a prize for the raffle.

 We also hold tidy up days when we need a good sort out.

 Volunteering at the Playcentre

 We offer work experience for thos thinking about starting a career in childcare and those wanting to be more involved with their children’s education.
-Speak to Pat or Grace if you are interested.
+Speak to Lucy, Tracy and Debbie if you are interested.

 Fiveways is an important part of our local community and we are happy to be continuing partnerships with local schools and Council services that benefit all our children.